Ameobea/homepage/src/blog/computing-auto-smooth-shaded-normals-like-blender.md

 ### Walking Smooth Fans

-OK now we're at the core of the algorithm.
-For each vertex that's visited in the mesh, all of its smooth fans must be traversed.
+Now we've arrived at the core of the algorithm.

+For each vertex visited in the mesh, all of its smooth fans must be traversed.
 This can be done by walking from face to face through shared edges that contain the vertex.
 The walk stops at sharp edges, edges that are only contained by a single face, or faces that have already been visited.

 I tracked down [the spot](https://github.com/blender/blender/blob/a4aa5faa2008472413403600382f419280ac8b20/source/blender/bmesh/intern/bmesh_mesh_normals.cc#L1081) in the Blender source code where this is implemented if you want to look at that directly.
 It's pretty arcane, though, with lots of handling for extra features and Blender-specific implementation details.